bingyulab/hpc-project/README.md

 ## 📊 **Results**

 Test results are stored in the ReFrame output directory and can be used to track performance trends over time.

+## 👥 **Author and Contributions**

+This project was developed as part of a group coursework in High-Performance Computing (HPC).

+The manual testing components were contributed by team members but have been temporarily removed.
+Future updates may include a reimplementation of these components.